Some useful information for your first pole class

 I'm unfit and don't have very good upper body strength.
 Can I still do pole classes?

 Of course you can!
-Beginner pole dance classes are designed for women of all fitness levels to participate in.
+Beginner pole dance classes are designed for people of all fitness levels to participate in.
 As you learn the techniques in class you will become stronger and stronger.

-I'm no spring chicken - what type of women go to pole classes?
+I'm no spring chicken - what type of people go to pole classes?
 Is is just young women?

 All age groups come to pole classes.
 At Body Electric Pole Dance Studio we recommend that you are over 18 and under 100.
 As with any exercise class, each individual has to be realistic about what they can achieve, but the instructors will guide you through class to find your own pace.
-Both Maree and Giada started to dance at a mature age, (in their 30s), and are very encouraging to all women who want to try pole classes.
+Both Maree and Giada started to dance at a mature age, (in their 30s), and are very encouraging to everyone who wants to try pole classes.
 Whatever your age, go for it!
+Although most of our students are women, we have some keen male students and are very welcoming to people of all genders.

 Will I have to actually dance? - I might be a bit self-conscious about that!

 In the Beginner pole dance classes the content will be very simple movements around the pole that will be broken down step-by-step.
 Don't be worried that you 'can't' dance!
 There are separate classes available for those of you who love to dance and want to explore this side of pole.
-(Pole Grooves, Fluid Floor and Choreography are favourites with Wellington dancers.)
+(Pole Grooves, Fluid Floor, Exotic Flow and Choreography are favourites with Wellington dancers.)

 How many people in a class?